 About WPRC

 The Warrior Protection & Readiness Coalition (WPRC) is the voice of advocacy for the individual and unit level equipment needs of the warfighter.
-The leading tactical equipment, apparel, materials, and technology companies of the WPRC are committed to ensuring that American service members train and fight with superior gear now and in the future.
+The leading tactical equipment, apparel, materials, and technology companies of the WPRC are committed to ensuring that American service members train and fight with superior equipage, now and in the future.
+Our membership works diligently with Congress, the Administration and Department of Defense to maintain and grow the domestic manufacturing capability to produce American-made equipment, textiles and uniforms for U.S. service members, frontline medical responders, and the operational agencies within the Department of Homeland Security.

-The warfighter clothing and individual equipment (WCIE) industry is diverse and in some cases fragmented and fragile.
-Declining resources and “commodity” based procurement practices put modernization plans at risk, deter investment, and jeopardize the industrial base.
-The WPRC advocates with impact beyond that achievable by any individual company to support business fundamentals and ensure defense procurement and innovation policies meet warfighters’ requirements for the “Joint Force of 2020” utilizing the full innovation potential of U.S. manufacturers and service providers.
-Without this advocacy business fundamentals and warfighter readiness will decline.
-WPRC supports warfighter readiness, domestic industrial capabilities, and member company businesses.
+The domestic textile, uniform and protective equipment industry is fragmented and fragile.
+Declining resources and commodity-based procurement practices have put modernization plans at risk, deter investment, and jeopardize the industrial base.
+The WPRC advocates with impact beyond that achievable by any individual company.
+We are entirely focused on ensuring that defense procurement and innovation policies meet the constantly evolving needs of the warfighter and that the United States maintains the essential capability to domestically manufacture the entire ensemble worn and carried by service members.
+Without this advocacy business fundamentals and warfighter readiness will continue to decline.
+The WPRC supports warfighter readiness, domestic industrial capabilities, and the long-term health of our member companies’ businesses.

-Government and Defense Relations – The WPRC supports warfighter readiness by providing a unified industry voice to the U.S. Congress, the Department of Defense (DOD) and other stakeholders.
-We inform the intersection of the WCIE industry and individual and unit level warfighter readiness requirements in the federal legislative policy process and the DOD planning, programming, budgeting and execution process.
-Intersections include:
+Government and Defense Relations – The WPRC supports warfighter readiness by providing a unified industry voice to the U.S. Congress, the Department of Defense (DOD) and the White House.
+We serve as an open pipeline of communication between industry and Capitol Hill, advocating for the funding necessary for individual and unit level warfighter readiness requirements in the federal legislative policy process.
+Enduring initiatives include:

 • Innovation in procurement and supply chain management practices.

-• Emphasizing performance and value in the procurement of WCIE.
+• Emphasizing performance and value in the procurement of textiles, uniforms, personal protective equipment.

 Our strong public policy and legislative advocacy platform enables our membership to provide input to and understand the issues that impact their businesses through WPRC’s continuous campaign of direct outreach.

-We help create communication channels between our industry, the general public, the military public, and relevant defense officials such as, program executive offices, procurement policy executives, clothing and individual equipment requirement developers and resources sponsors.
+We create communication channels between our industry, the general public, the military public, and relevant defense officials including program executive offices, procurement policy executives, clothing and individual equipment requirement developers and resource sponsors.

 Industry Knowledge Development and Networking – WPRC research efforts, working committees, and events help generate industry data and idea exchanges to support our mission, share best practices, and provide opportunities for participants to interact.
 We also monitor legislation, budgets and programs for their impact on our industry and our mission.

-Our annual “Hill Day” provides an opportunity for member company representatives to meet directly with their elected representatives and discuss the issues impacting industry’s ability to support warfighter readiness.
+Our annual Legislative Summit provides an opportunity for member company representatives to meet directly with DoD leadership as well as their elected representatives and discuss the issues impacting industry’s ability to support warfighter readiness.